Michael C. Maronna

 Michael C. Maronna (born September 27, 1977) is an American actor, who has appeared in several television programs and films.
-He is best known for his roles as "Big Pete" Wrigley on the television series The Adventures of Pete & Pete and as Jeff McCallister in the movie Home Alone and its sequel, Home Alone 2: Lost in New York.
+He is best known for his roles as "Big Pete" Wrigley on the television series The Adventures of Pete & Pete and as Jeff McCallister in the movie Home Alone (1990) and Home Alone 2: Lost in New York (1992).

 Early life and education

 Maronna was born in Brooklyn, New York, to a firefighter father and a guidance counselor mother.
 He is of one half Italian, three-eighths Irish, and one-eighth Dutch descent.
 He was the first grandchild in a big family, which included one younger brother and sister.
 As a teenager, he went to Hunter College High School in New York City, before attending Purchase College of the State University of New York, where he studied documentary/nonfiction filmmaking.

 Career

 Maronna appeared in his first commercial at a very young age, and it was for a Scott Paper advertisement.
-He played older Pete Wrigley in the television show The Adventures of Pete & Pete on Nickelodeon (from 1989 to 1996), as well as the character of Jeff McCallister in the movie Home Alone (1990) and its sequel, Home Alone 2: Lost in New York (1992).
+He played older Pete Wrigley in the television show The Adventures of Pete & Pete on Nickelodeon (from 1989 to 1996), as well as the character of Jeff McCallister in the movie Home Alone (1990) and Home Alone 2: Lost in New York (1992).
 In the first one he says the line "Kevin, you are such a disease!", which became widely popular.
 He also portrayed a teenage killer in an episode of Law & Order.
-In the 2000s, Maronna appeared in the movies Slackers and 40 Days and 40 Nights.

-Maronna also appeared in the music video for the 2007 Nada Surf song Whose Authority.

 Maronna was in a widely seen series of 1999 ads for TD Ameritrade as Stuart, a slacker employee of a clueless boss whom he helps get on the internet with over-the-top zealousness.
 Maronna reprised the role in a comedy reel with Bill Clinton, which was shown at Clinton's final appearance as the President of the United States at the 2000 White House Correspondents' Association dinner.

-Maronna's last acting credits were in 2013, and since then he has worked as an electrician on films and television in New York.
-His credits include roles in Sex and The City and Be Kind Rewind.
-He also appeared in the music videos for Whose Authority and All My Friends, by the bands Nada Surf and The XYZ Affair, respectively.
+In the 2000s, Maronna appeared in the movies Slackers and 40 Days and 40 Nights.
+Other credits include roles in Sex and the City and Be Kind Rewind.

+He also appeared in music videos for the 2007 Nada Surf song "Whose Authority" and The XYZ Affair's "All My Friends".

-Since 2013, Maronna co-hosts the podcast The Adventures of Danny and Mike with his Adventures of Pete and Pete co-star Danny Tamberelli.
+Maronna's stepped away from acting in 2013, and since then he has worked as an electrician on films and television in New York.
+He co-hosts the podcast The Adventures of Danny and Mike with his Adventures of Pete and Pete co-star Danny Tamberelli.
+He has resumed acting in the 2020s.